News

 Who reported this story?
 This story was reported by Max Rego and The Hill at ValleyCentral (KVEO/CBS4) - Main News.
 To learn more about how The McAllen selects and reviews stories, see our editorial standards .

 Where can I find related coverage?
-See more local coverage from The McAllen, or browse our daily briefing and topic hubs .
+See more News coverage from The McAllen, or browse our daily briefing and topic hubs .

 ← Back to all news